 Synthesis of Cyclic Lanosterol

 In the next step, squalene undergoes reduction to form cyclic lanosterol.
-It is a complex process consisting of several steps all catalysed by enzyme associated to endoplasmic reticulum.
+It is a complex process consisting of several steps all catalysed by enzymes associated with the endoplasmic reticulum.
 The enzyme involved is called squalene monooxygenase.

 Conversion of Lanosterol to Cholesterol